Healthdirect Free Australian health advice you can count on.

 Looking after your mental health is as important as looking after your physical health.
 Good mental health helps you:

-Many people experience a mental health issue at some point in their life.
+Many people experience a mental health issue at some point in their lives.
 But if things don't seem to get better, it could be a sign of a mental illness.

 What things can affect mental health?

-A number of factors can negatively affect your mental health, including:
+A number of factors can negatively affect your mental health, such as:

-If you’re having a difficult time, it doesn’t necessarily mean that your mental health is in danger.
-But it’s worth talking to someone to get some advice.
+If you're having a difficult time, it doesn't necessarily mean that your mental health is in danger.
+But it's worth talking to someone for advice and support to help you get back on track.

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.